 Extra: Conference calls are a great feature of Skype.
 Divide your class into 'Skype' groups with 3 or 4 in each, set questions for discussion each week and encourage them to meet at home via Skype to discuss.
 Have a regular feedback slot in class.

-Ideas for use in class and home: students prepare a short list of things that are important to them or that they enjoy doing and then type this into Wordle.
+Ideas for use in class and home: students prepare a short list of things that are important to them or that they enjoy doing and then type this into Word Clouds.
 They rearrange the list in a style to suit their personality.
-Get students to save their work to the Wordle gallery (with a class reference code so the class work can be easily found).
-The class then tries to match the Wordle description to the appropriate student.
+Get students to save their work to the Word Clouds gallery (with a class reference code so the class work can be easily found).

 One for adults, this, but can be quite effective if your students are into social media.
 Everyone knows Facebook and we can harness its power, allowing our students to connect socially.
 (Be aware that FB has a minimum age restriction).